nus-cs2103-AY2425S1/ip/docs/README.md

 // Product intro goes here

 ## Quick Start
-- There is already some tasks inside stored inside the application
+- There is already some tasks stored inside the application

 ## Notes
 - 3 types of tasks, explain each type